-- Require that all employees and downstream entities immediately report suspected and/or detected FWA. - Ensure all Banner Medicare Advantage confidential and proprietary information is safeguarded. - Screen all employees and downstream entities against federal government exclusion lists, including the CMS Preclusion List and Office of Inspector General "OIG" list of excluded Individuals and Entities, and the General Services Administration's" Excluded Parties Lists System.
-Anyone listed on one or both of these lists is not eligible to support Banner Medicare Advantage's Medicare plans, must be removed immediately from providing services.
-Upon identification of an excluded individual Banner Medicare Advantage must be notified immediately. - Cooperate fully with any investigation of alleged, suspected or detected violation of state or federal laws or regulations. - Distribute compliance and FWA training to employees and downstream entities. - Implement and publicize disciplinary standards and take action upon discovery of FWA or actions that could lead to FWA.
+- Require that all employees and downstream entities immediately report suspected and/or detected FWA. - Ensure all Banner Medicare Advantage confidential and proprietary information is safeguarded. - Screen all employees and downstream entities against federal government exclusion lists, upon hire or contract and monthly thereafter.
+These include the CMS Preclusion List and Office of Inspector General "OIG" list of excluded Individuals and Entities, and the General Services Administration's" Excluded Parties Lists System.
+Anyone listed on one or any of these lists is not eligible to support Banner Medicare Advantage's Medicare plans, must be removed immediately from providing services.
+Upon identification of an excluded individual or organization, Banner Medicare Advantage must be notified immediately. - Cooperate fully with any investigation of alleged, suspected or detected violation of state or federal laws or regulations. - Distribute compliance and FWA training to employees and downstream entities. - Implement and publicize disciplinary standards and take action upon discovery of FWA or actions that could lead to FWA.